srijansk13/AI_Resume_Analyzer_career-copilot-saas/README.md

 # ✨ About The Project

-Most ATS tools only give users a score.
+Most ATS tools only tell users one thing:

+> “Your ATS score is 67%.”

 But they rarely explain:

 - what is actually wrong
 - which skills are missing
 - why the score is low
+- how recruiters may evaluate the resume
 - how to improve the resume effectively

-Career Copilot was built to solve that problem.
+Career Copilot was built to solve that exact problem.

-Instead of simply analyzing resumes, the platform provides:
+Instead of simply checking resumes, Career Copilot helps users:

-- recruiter-style AI feedback
+- understand resume weaknesses
-- ATS optimization guidance
+- improve ATS compatibility
-- role-aware recommendations
-- STAR-method bullet improvements
+- optimize bullet points
+- identify missing skills
+- receive recruiter-style feedback
-- live resume editing
+- edit resumes live
+- reanalyze resumes after improvements
-- suggested projects to build
+- discover projects to build for stronger positioning
-- resume reanalysis workflows

-all inside one unified AI-powered experience.
+all inside one unified AI-powered workflow.

 ---

-# 🧠 Core Features
+# 🚀 Core Features

 ---

 ## ✅ AI Resume Analysis Engine

-Analyze resumes using AI-powered recruiter-style evaluation.
+Analyze resumes using recruiter-style AI evaluation.

 ### Includes:

 - ATS compatibility scoring
 - Resume structure analysis
-- Keyword density evaluation
 - Semantic resume analysis
+- Keyword density analysis
+- Formatting evaluation
 - Readability checks
-- Action verb optimization
-- Role-specific insights
+- Recruiter-focused insights
+- Role alignment analysis

+The platform explains what needs improvement instead of only giving a score.

 ---

 ## ✅ Role-Aware Resume Optimization

-Users can target specific roles such as:
+Users can select target roles such as:

 - Frontend Developer
 - Full Stack Developer